Comparison D-Link DIR-879 vs D-Link DIR-890L

 The number of wireless bands and channels supported by the router.
 Specified only for models that work with more than one range.

-The number of USB 3.2 gen1 ports provided in the design of the device.
+The number of USB 3.2 gen1 ports provided in the device design.

-USB in this case plays the role of a universal interface for connecting peripheral devices to the router.
-The specific USB devices supported and how they are used may vary.
-Examples include working with a flash drive that plays the role of a drive for working in FTP or file server mode (see "Functions / Capabilities"), connecting to a printer in print server mode (see ibid), connecting a 3G modem (See "Data input (WAN-port)"), etc.
+USB in this case serves as a universal interface for connecting peripheral devices to the router.
+The specific USB devices supported and their applications can vary.
+Examples include working with a USB flash drive as a storage device for FTP or file server mode (see "Features/Capabilities"), connecting to a printer in print server mode (see same section), connecting a 3G modem (see "Data Input (WAN-port)"), etc.

-Specifically, the version of USB 3.2 gen1 (formerly known as USB 3.0 and USB 3.1 gen1) is the direct successor to USB 2.0, which, in particular, has increased by 10 times (up to 4.8 Gbps) the maximum data transfer rate and increased power supply.
-However despite the general popularity, this standard is still relatively rare in Wi-Fi devices — USB 2.0 is enough for many tasks.
-However, the situation is gradually changing; and among advanced hardware such as gaming routers, you can find solutions with 2 or more USB 3.2 gen1 ports.
+Specifically, the USB 3.2 gen1 version (formerly known as USB 3.0 and USB 3.1 gen1) is the direct successor to USB 2.0, notably offering a tenfold increase (up to 4.8 Gbps) in maximum data transfer speed and increased power supply.
+However, despite its general popularity, this standard is still relatively rare in Wi-Fi devices—USB 2.0 is sufficient for many tasks.
+Nevertheless, the situation is gradually changing; among advanced equipment such as gaming routers, solutions with 2 or more ports USB 3.2 gen1 can be found.

 Number of antennas